Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 The columned City Lodge previously served as a courthouse, council chambers and library.
 Across from it, the Renaissance style City Sentinel features a clock tower.
 On the far end is the current Zadar City Hall.

-Directions: Before leaving, walk into Café Lovro next to the Sentinel and find a hidden gem, a small church.
+Directions: Before leaving, walk into Café Lovro next to the Sentinel and find a hidden gem.

 zadar croatia free walking tour

-Not much remains of the 11th century church, Crkva Sv.
-Lovre, that is tucked inside the café.
-However, we think that it’s one of the top things to see in Zadar.
-It is simply fascinating to know that ancient architecture is hidden behind modern structures.
+MAP.
+Not much remains of the 11th century church that is tucked inside the café.
+Still, it is simply fascinating to know that ancient architecture is hidden behind modern structures.

 zadar croatia walking tour for free